What Is Heroin?

 - Clinical Services – The Sober Clubhouse is located close to the offices of the University of Texas, so, support is just a walk away.
 With family and individual therapy, group meetings, and an Intensive Outpatient Program (IOP), we have multiple methods for addiction treatment.
 We also have professional clinicians who provide the students with emotional and life skill support to help them strike a good balance between school and education.

-- Sober Living – A sense of community is crucial in early recovery.
+- Transitional Living – A sense of community is crucial in early recovery.
 That is why we saw it fit to offer abstinence-based sober housing for these young men in recovery.
 Our sober living residence ensures the students make mutually beneficial friendships based on their common goals and interests.

 Alpha 180 is a great community that can help you or someone you love to recover from addiction.
 Get in touch with our team today!